microsoft/fluentui/ghdocs/STYLING.md

 The props file should contain these 4 interfaces, in addition to any enums or consts externally required:

-1. The public methods of the component (`IComponentName`).
+1. **IComponentName** - The public method accessible through `componentRef`.
 This should include the `focus` method, as well as getters for important values like `checked` in the case the component will be referenced and the value may be read manually.
 Example:

 ```tsx
 export IComponentName {